hmlewis-astro/street_network_deep_learning/mvp.md

 2. adding dropout to avoid over fitting,
 3. trying the ELU activation function,
 4. trying different optimizers,
-5. train for more epochs with early stopping and reduce learning rate
+5. training for more epochs with early stopping and reduced learning rate on plateau.

 Given sufficient time, I will apply this network to images of disaster zones collected before and after the onset of major crisis events.